-- The part of land which is fertile is devoted entirely to agriculture.
+- The part of the land which is fertile and is devoted entirely to agriculture.

-- Grasslands and woodlands help in developing and give shelter to a varied variety of wildlife in the undulating and rough terrains.
+- Grasslands and woodlands help in developing and giving shelter to a varied variety of wildlife in undulating and rough terrains.

 Soil – There are different types of soil that give birth to different kinds of vegetation.

-- The desert has sand soils which gives support to thorny bushes and cactus.
-On the other hand deltaic, wet and marshy soils support deltaic and mangrove vegetation.
+- The desert has sand soils which give support to thorny bushes and cactus.
+On the other hand, deltaic, wet and marshy soils support deltaic and mangrove vegetation.

 Temperature – The temperature of a place determines the extent and character of vegetation along with precipitation, soil and humidity in the air.
 The vegetation and its growth affect the fall in temperature.

-Sunlight or Photoperiod – The duration and variation of sunlight in different places is due to differences in season, latitude, altitude and duration of the day.
-The trees grow faster in the summer season due to the longer duration of sunlight
+Sunlight or Photoperiod – The duration and variation of sunlight in different places are due to differences in season, latitude, altitude and duration of the day.
+The trees grow faster in the summer season due to the longer duration of sunlight.

-Precipitation – There is denser vegetation in areas that receive heavy rainfall as compared to areas of less rainfall.
+Precipitation – There is denser vegetation in areas that receive heavy rainfall as compared to areas with less rainfall.

 An ecosystem is defined as the interdependent and interrelated relationship between all the animals and plants in an area in their physical environment.
 An ecosystem also consists of human beings at the centre of it.
 The ecosystem is an integral part of our nature and it is essential to maintain its balance.
 A vast ecosystem with different types of natural vegetation and wildlife is called a biome.

 Forests are a renewable natural resource that plays a significant role in enhancing the quality of the environment.
 Forests comprise various undiscovered animal and plant species that are responsible for regulating the temperature and causing rainfall.
-They also control climate, soil erosion, and help sustain a livelihood.
+They also control climate, and soil erosion, and help in sustaining a livelihood.